mamun001/interview_questions/kubernetes_interview_questions.md

              name TWO
              command sleep 1000

+##

-125. How to see what network policies you have in default namespace?
+#### 125. How to see what network policies you have in default namespace?

      Answer: kubectl get netpol

+##

-126. Can you use pod selctors in ingres network policy?
+#### 126. Can you use pod selctors in ingres network policy?

      Answer: Yes.

+##

-127. What is the deal with "api-versions".
+#### 127. What is the deal with "api-versions".
 What is the context for this?

      Answer: Kubernetes is not one API.
 It is set of APIs.
 As in the case of any large scale development project, each api is it's stage of maturity.
 This is why 1. you see so many Kubernetes APIs and 2.
 Each has different versions (alpha, beta etc.)

+##

-128. How to see the correct network api version to use in neteork policy yaml file?
+#### 128. How to see the correct network api version to use in neteork policy yaml file?

      Answer: kubectl api-versions | grep -i network

+##

-129. On a Mac or PC, Where is the default kubectl configuration file?
+#### 129. On a Mac or PC, Where is the default kubectl configuration file?

      Answer: Is located at ~/. kube/config and is referred to as the kubeconfig file

+##

-130. You have a deployment named foo.
+#### 130. You have a deployment named foo.
 How can you scale it up via cli: (imperative way) ?

      Answer: kubectl scale deployment foo --replicas=10

+##

-131. You suspect something is wrong with the control plane pods.
+#### 131. You suspect something is wrong with the control plane pods.
 What should your run?

      Answer: kubectl -n kube-system get pods
-       # to see if any the pods in that namespace is having problems
+       (to see if any the pods in that namespace is having problems)

+##

-132. You see that a pod is in "imagepullbackoff" state (ie not running), what should you look at?
+#### 132. You see that a pod is in "imagepullbackoff" state (ie not running),
+     what should you look at?

      Answer: You should see which image that pod is configured to use.
              "imagepullbackoff" means that, for some reason, Kubernetes could not pull the docker image.
              This could be because image is not there OR there are permission issues prohibiting the download of that image.

+##

-133. Scenario Question: You issued the command to scale up a deployment to 3 replicas. it is stuck at 3 desired and 1 running.
+#### 133. Scenario Question: You issued the command to scale up a deployment to 3 replicas. it is stuck at 3 desired and 1 running.
      You found out that the controller-manager pod on the master had issues.
 You fixed that so, controller-manager pod is now running.
 What do you have to do next so that scaling finally happens?

      Answer: Nothing! controller-manager starts and does its job

+##

-134. How do you list out all pods running in the namespace foo?
+#### 134. How do you list out all pods running in the namespace foo?

      Answer: kubectl get pods -namespace=foo

+##

-135. What does imperative vs declarative provisioning means in provisioning resources for Kubernetes?
+#### 135. What does imperative vs declarative provisioning means in provisioning resources for Kubernetes?

      Answer:
        Imperative: Basically via commands
        Declarative: basically via yaml files

+##

-136. Assume that you are connected to the cluster and context, how do you quickly create an NGINX pod using an imperative approach?
+#### 136. Assume that you are connected to the cluster and context, how do you quickly create an NGINX pod using an imperative approach?

      Answer: kubectl run nginx --image=nginx

+##

-137. Describe what is namespace in Kubernetes and why is it used?
+#### 137. Describe what is namespace in Kubernetes and why is it used?

      Answer:
        It's like an isolation process. e.g. If you namespaces dev and prod, you can have pods named foo in both namespaces and there is no conflict.
 (In the same cluster)
        In Kubernetes, you can have the dev team their own namespace and prod can have its own namespace.

+##

-138. You deploy an application to a GKE cluster by applying kubectl -f deployment.yaml.
+#### 138. You deploy an application to a GKE cluster by applying kubectl -f deployment.yaml.
 After deployment you check the pods status and see that the pods are in CrashLoopBack mode.
 Outline the steps that you use to troubleshoot and the kubectl command you use to diagnose the problem.

+     Answer:
        Step 1: run the describe pod command and read through events Step 2: run the kubectl logs -p podname and see what is going on with pods (use --previous option, since pod has already crashed)

+##

-139. What are the functions of Kubernetes control plane?
+#### 139. What are the functions of Kubernetes control plane?
 Where do those functions reside?

      Answer: Api server + etcd + scheduler + kube-control-manager + cloud-control-manager
              They run on the master node.

+##

-140. What are the components of the worker node?
+#### 140. What are the components of the worker node?

       Answer: Docker (runtime engine) + kubelet + kube-proxy

+##

-141. Which component of Kubernetes is responsible for tainting and placement of pods on the nodes.
+#### 141. Which component of Kubernetes is responsible for tainting and placement of pods on the nodes.

      Answer: scheduler

+##

-142. When a new GKE cluster is created,  what are the main namespaces created?
+#### 142. When a new GKE cluster is created,  what are the main namespaces created?

      Answer: Default and kube-system

+##

-143. What do you use labels and selectors for in Kubernets?
+#### 143. What do you use labels and selectors for in Kubernets?

       Answer: So that you can select something based on those labels.
 They are like tags in AWS.
 Let's say I want to use node-affinity.
 We can use labels to select (selector argument in yaml or command) the ones desired.

+##

-144. Examples of  slapping labels on pods
+#### 144. Examples of  slapping labels on pods

     Answer:
       kubetcl  label pods pod1 owner=mamun
       kubectl  label pods pod2 owner=foo

+##

-145. Examples of using selectors to get pods:
+#### 145. Examples of using selectors to get pods:

     Answer:
       kubetcl get pods --selector owner=mamun
       kubectl get get pods -l owner=foo

+##

-146. What are annotations use for in Kubernetes and how are they different from labels and selectors
+#### 146. What are annotations use for in Kubernetes and how are they different from labels and selectors

      Answer:  Non-identifying metadata (e.g. contact info).
 Almost like comments You can't select based on annotations.
 You can select based on labels.

+##

-147. Is deployment and service the same - Explain the difference or the sameness between the 2 concepts
+#### 147. Is deployment and service the same - Explain the difference or the sameness between the 2 concepts

       Answer: No.
          Deployment is like terraform apply (of pods) that you can run a bunch of time with changing configurations (Kubernetes keeps track and so you can roll back).
          Service is basically an entrypoint for users to hit the pods with the right application.
 Users only know about service and not the pods behind it.

+##

-148. How do pods and service relate to each other.
+#### 148. How do pods and service relate to each other.

      Answer: Service = pods + some ip and ports (there are 3 different kinds, nodeport, clusterip and LB) Another way to look at it: service is a persistent front-door to 1 or more pods that can come and go.

+##

-149. What are the 3 main characteristics you should focus on to troubleshoot what can go wrong between pods and services?
+#### 149. What are the 3 main characteristics you should focus on to troubleshoot what can go wrong between pods and services?

       Answer: Target port (port on containers), labels and selectors

+##

-150. What are the mechanisms to expose an application running in Kubernetes to the outside world?
+#### 150. What are the mechanisms to expose an application running in Kubernetes to the outside world?

      Answer: pods ---> service ---> Public IP ---> DNS ---> External Users

+##

-151. How do you check to see if the deployments are ready?
+#### 151. How do you check to see if the deployments are ready?

      Answer: kubectl get deployments

+##

-152. List some useful commands to troubleshoot Pods issues:  (These will come in handy on various interview questions)
+#### 152. List some useful commands to troubleshoot Pods issues:  (These will come in handy on various interview questions)

      Answer:
        Kubectl describe pod